 Imagine that you own a small company that sells a specific type of coffee.
 You follow all of the golden rules of marketing, advertise both traditionally and online, spend a lot of time targeting your audience, etc. A month passes, and you want to check out how your business is doing.
 It’s not as easy as simply taking a look at the revenue (which you hopefully make!).
-If you want to keep your business on the successful side of things, you’ll have to identify possible bottlenecks and problems, find out which groups of your target audience aren’t buying the product (and why), and then be able to make certain decisions based on the information given.
-However, all of the information that you’ll require is generated in strings of numbers – you’d have to possess some specific knowledge in order to be able to understand the data.
-This is where the “data scientist VS data analyst” discussion comes in – data analysts will take all of that information, analyze it, and then come back to you with the results.
+If you want to keep your business on the successful side of things, you’ll have to identify possible bottlenecks and problems.
+This is where the “data analyst VS data scientist” discussion comes in - data analysts will take all of that information, analyze it, and then come back to you with the results.
+To find out which groups of your target audience aren’t buying the product (and why), and then be able to make certain decisions based on the information given.
+However, all of the information that you’ll require is generated in strings of numbers - you’d have to possess some specific knowledge to be able to understand the data.

 Even though this is a very simple and watered-down version (example) of the answer to the question of “what does a data analyst do?”, you should now have a pretty decent idea about the responsibilities of these professionals.
 With that said, let’s move on to the next part of our “data analyst VS data scientist” comparison article and talk about what do data scientists do.